 1. Fabric Case

 The most common fabric used in bedding is cotton.
-It’s breathable, versatile and cheap.
+It’s breathable, versatile and relatively cheap (at least for non-organic varieties).
 Above all, it’s very comfortable.
 Cotton allergies are quite rare.
 What aren’t so rare are adverse reactions to the residual chemicals that remain from cotton’s cultivation.
 Unfortunately cotton is grown using some of the world’s most dangerous pesticides.

 “Conventionally grown cotton uses more insecticides than any other single crop and epitomizes the worst effects of chemically dependent agriculture… Cotton growers typically use many of the most hazardous pesticides on the market… ” Read more: Problems with Conventional Cotton Production | Panna.org